hexters/hexa-docs/README.md

 ### Page

-To declare access permissions to a Page, follow the same process as for a resource.
+To declare access permissions for a Page, use the same method as for Resources.

 ```php
 use Filament\Pages\Page;